quotient-im/gtad/README.md

 ##### Mustache tips and tricks

-The used implementation of Mustache is very literal with respect to newlines: it does not try to collapse/eliminate any of them around Mustache tags.
+Mustache does not know anything about the target language and only does minimal work to collapse/eliminate linebreaks (basically - if there's nothing on the line except Mustache tags the extra linebreak will be eliminated).
 This becomes quite a problem if you try to get the nicely formatted text directly from GTAD.
-To save effort on repositioning Mustache tags desperately in order to get the formatting right it's much more labour-efficient to feed GTAD output to clang-format or a similar code formatter (libQuotient does that in CMakeLists.txt).
-If you still need some way to eliminate extra newlines, note that the ending `}}` of any tag can be put on a newline.
-Hence, the minimal way to consume a nasty newline is to just put a Mustache comment as follows:
+To save effort on repositioning Mustache tags desperately in order to get the formatting right it's much more labour-efficient to feed GTAD output to clang-format or a similar code formatter (libQuotient does that in `CMakeLists.txt`).
+If you still need some way to eliminate extra linebreaks, note that the ending `}}` of any tag can be put on a new line.
+Hence, the minimal way to consume a nasty linebreak is to just put a Mustache comment as follows:
 ```handlebars
 (a lot of text, I really want to break it {{!
 }}in two lines but only in the template)